Gethsemane, KY – Where Faith, Family, and Community Have A Distinct Bourbon Flavor

 Take just one sip of our spirits, and you’ll immediately grasp the unique heritage of this part of Central Kentucky.
 It's a place where great distillers, some of them our own family members, have proudly called home.
 Bourbon, the lifeblood of this region, once flowed freely, paving a road to prosperity for nearly a century before Prohibition changed the course of history.

 Now, we’re forging new roads for generations to come at our old Kentucky home by bringing bourbon back to Gethsemane.
-Guided by Wally Dant and his cousin Charles Dant, Log Still is firmly built on faith and family.
+Guided by Wally Dant, Log Still is firmly built on faith and family.
 We fill each bottle with respect while honoring the history of bourbon and our family itself.
 Ever mindful that faith, family, community, and bourbon pave the way for future generations.

 We invite you to visit us in Gethsemane.
 Sure, you’ll find a lot shiny and new, but you’ll feel something deep and soulful.